harvard-cs263/harvard-cs263.github.io/rst/writeup-sandboxing.rst

 Submitting
 ==========

-Push your work using ``git push origin submission``, and open a pull request from the submission branch against master.
+Push your work using ``git push origin submission``, and open a pull request from the submission branch against main.

 .. important::